The Best 10-day Itinerary in Iceland

 The Hvitserkur Rock Formation off the Troll Peninsula of Northern Iceland.

-Day 7 - The Road to Borganes
+Day 7 - The Road to Borgarnes

-This site is best renowned for its coastal geology; just off the shore stands the Hvitserkur Rock Formation, a feature that some believe looks like an elephant.
-This is overlooked by the mighty and historic Borgarvirki lava fortress, created by nature but used by feuding Viking clans for centuries.
-While enjoying these strange formations, be sure to look out for seals, as many call the waters of Vatnsnes home.
+The Hvitserkur rock formation is overlooked by the mighty and historic Borgarvirki lava fortress, created by nature but used by feuding Viking clans for centuries.
+While enjoying these rock formations, look out for seals, as many call the waters of the Vatnsnes peninsula home.

 Read more